mate-academy/js_2048_game/README.md

 # 2048 game

-_I wrote this game in three days without any help.
-It took the same amount of time to write this game for the person who created it_
+🪄*I wrote this game in three days without any help.
+It took the same amount of time to write this game for the person who created it*

 # DEMO